Starciad/star-pixel-icons-theme/README.md

     sudo ./install.sh
     ```

+> [!IMPORTANT]
+> Remember that the script must have permission to run.
+If the files are not copied to the directory correctly (permission error occurred), you can try opening the icons directory as root and try to copy the `SPI/` directory there manually.

 ## Uninstalling

 To completely remove the icon pack from your system, run the uninstallation script from the repository root: